This is how loved ones want us to remember George Floyd - Local News 8

 He worked security at a restaurant where he developed a reputation as someone who had your back and was there for you when you were down.

-“Knowing my brother is to love my brother,” Philonise Floyd, George’s brother, told CNN’s Don Lemon Tuesday.
+“Knowing my brother is to love my brother,” Philonise Floyd, George’s brother, told CNN’s Don Lemon.

 “He’s a gentle giant, he don’t hurt anybody.”

-That officer, Derek Chauvin, was arrested on Friday and faces charges of third-degree murder and manslaughter, according to Hennepin County Attorney Mike Freeman.
+That officer, Derek Chauvin, was arrested on Friday and first charged with third-degree murder and second-degree manslaughter.
+The new second-degree murder charge says that Chauvin killed Floyd “without intent” in the course of committing assault in the third degree, according to an amended complaint.

+Thomas Lane and J. Alexander Kueng, who helped restrain Floyd, and Tou Thao, who stood near the others, were not initially charged.
+Lane, 37, Kueng, 26, and Thao, 34, are now charged with aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter.

 He was a coachable kid with a big heart